easifem/easifem.github.io/docs/docs-api/RealVector/RealVector_.md

+---
+sidebar_position: 2
+---

 # Structure

-RealVector is a data type for real fortran arrays of rank 1.
+`RealVector` is a data type for real Fortran arrays of rank 1.

 ```fortran
 TYPE :: RealVector_